-As I mentioned in my recent coaching log post, last week the team did a session with a sports psychology specialist who took them through a basic DISC personality type analysis (Myers-Briggs is another popular one).
-This is part of a semester-long process of working with the team to improve chemistry and cohesion in the squad.
+As I mentioned in a coaching log post, the MSU team once did a session with a sports psychology specialist.
+He took them through a basic DISC personality type analysis (Myers-Briggs is another common one).
+This was part of a semester-long process of working with the team to improve team chemistry and cohesion.

 As is often the case, the findings of the tests were interesting.
-The gentleman who lead the session did a good job of not just providing information about what the different basic personality types represent, but also what they mean in terms of developing effective lines of communication across groups.
+The guy leading the session did a good job of providing information about what the different personality types represented.
+He also talked about their meaning in terms of developing good lines of communication across groups.

-Obviously, this sort of testing isn’t meant to provide a detailed analysis of each player (and coach, in this case).
-And simply thinking in terms of individuals by their primary group would be a mistake.
+Obviously, this sort of testing isn’t meant to provide a deep analysis of each player (and coach, in this case).
+And just thinking in terms of individuals by their primary group would be a mistake.
 There’s a lot of overlap and nuance.
-Still, to my mind it’s a worthwhile exercise to streamline the process of figuring out the best ways to reach a given player and for players to communicate with each other.
+Still, to my mind it’s a worthwhile exercise.
+It helps in figuring out the best ways to reach a player and for players to communicate with each other.

 Once isn’t enough

-Obviously, if you’re a club coach or otherwise in a situation where you’re basically starting a new team each season, then you’d have to do a new analysis every time.
-If you’re coaching a school or professional team then you need to account for the fact that you have players (and coaches) regularly flowing in and out of the team.
+Obviously, if you’re in a situation where you’re basically starting a new team each season, then you’d have to do a new analysis every time.
+If you coach a school or professional team then you need to account for the fact that you have players (and coaches) regularly flowing in and out of the team.
 That means new testing requirements and constantly changing team composition.

-On top of that, just doing the testing and having the conversation one time is almost assuredly not enough for the lessons to stick.
+On top of that, just doing the test and having a talk about it one time is almost assuredly not enough for the lessons to stick.
 They need to be reinforced on a regular basis over time, in some fashion or another.
 That might be something the coaching staff can handle, or it might require having an outside expert making regular appearances.